blipco/startnow-web101-change-calculator/README.md

 ### **DESCRIPTION**

--- This application will show the user exactly how much change in US dollars to give to a customer.
+-- This application will show the user exactly how much change to give to a customer.
-  It will also show how many bills and coins in US dollars to use to make up that amount of change.
+  It will also show how many bills and coins to use to make up that amount of change.
+  Always use US Dollar currency in the application.

 ### **INSTRUCTIONS**

-1. Enter how a product costs in the "Amount Received" box.
+1. Enter how much a product costs in the "Amount Received" box.
-2. Enter how much money the customer is giving the user in order to purchase the product.
+2. Enter how much currency the customer is giving the user in order to purchase the product.
 3. Click the "Calculate Change" button.
 4. Give the customer the amount of bills and coins listed